Adding dynamic form elements using AHAH

-For an understanding about what AHAH is, and more specifically, what AHAH in Drupal is, please read the "Introduction to AHAH in Drupal (http://drupal.org/node/348475)" before reading this section.
-Here we will launch straight into the problem of adding dynamic form elements in Drupal without violating Form API security.
+For an understanding about what AHAH is, and more specifically, what AHAH in Drupal is, please read the Introduction to AHAH in Drupal before reading this section.
+The Introduction to AHAH in Drupal describes what you need to do in the $form array to add dynamic form elements.
+Here we will explain the next steps of writing the callback and submit handler without violating Form API security.

 1. Understanding how your AHAH form should work

 Many people, when they first start trying to build an AHAH-enabled form, make the mistake of using the AHAH callback to make changes to the form, e.g. adding in a new element or altering an existing one.
 This is NOT what the AHAH callback is for.
-The callback simply retrieves, processes and rebuilds the form, then returns whatever portion of it needs to be re-rendered, replacing the originally rendered version of that portion.
+The callback simply retrieves, processes and rebuilds the form, then returns whatever portion of the form that needs to be re-rendered, replacing the originally rendered version of that portion.

 So, how does your form actually get changed?

-"Changes" to your form essentially translate as "different ways that your form can be built, depending on what's in $form_state".
 If you can grasp that, you are 90% of the way to nailing AHAH in Drupal.

 2. The code you need to achieve this

-First of all - the form you see on screen and the $form array stored in the cache should always be the same.
+First of all, the form you see on screen and the $form array stored in the cache should always be the same.

 if (isset($form_state['node'])) {